alphagov/frontend/docs/adr/0002-flexible-landing-pages.md

 ## Consequences
 We will add support for the landing_page schema in frontend, and adding it as an editionable item in Whitehall.

+## Update 2026-07-16
+The landing page that kicked off this decision is being archived, and there were no other landing pages created, so this code will be removed.